Mesopotamian campaign: Background

 Prior to Ottoman entry into World War I, the British had gained exclusive rights to oil fields in south-western Persia (modern Iran), many in Arabistan, under the jurisdiction of the Anglo-Persian Oil Company.
 Persia had previously been divided by the British and Russian Empires into spheres of influence in 1907, with these oil fields under British influence.
 The oil pipeline to transport the Persian petroleum ran alongside the Karun River into the Shatt al-Arab waterway, with refineries based on Abadan Island in the area.
 Much of the Shatt al-Arab also flowed through Ottoman-owned Mesopotamia, making this pipeline vulnerable to invasion.

 The petroleum in this region was vital for Britain's new oil-fired, turbine based dreadnoughts as well as toluol for the production of explosives.
 Britain wanted to retain its dominance of the Persian Gulf, show support for local Arabs, and demonstrate power to the Ottomans, with Sir Edmund Barrow, military secretary to the Indian Office, stating, "ostensibly to protect the oil installation but in reality to notify the Turks that we mean business and to the Arabs that we are ready to support them".
 Growing German influence in the region caused by the creation of the Berlin–Baghdad railway was of concern to London.
 As for the Turks, they were unable fully to control Iraq and constantly engaged in border disputes with neighbouring Persia.
 Local policy was largely decided by local Arab tribes.

-The Sheik-ul-Islam declaring a jihad ("struggle") against enemies of Islam (the Allies).
+Fetva emini Ali Haydar Efendi declaring a jihad ("struggle") against enemies of Islam (the Allies).